10 Sales Commission Structures & Examples for 2023

 A well-defined commission model will allow you to break down the sales process and evaluate which sales reps are top performers, and which reps may need more training.

-There are a wide variety of commission schemes that may meet the needs of your company.
+There’s a wide variety of structures that may meet the needs of your company.

 While there are many models to choose from, don’t feel like you have to be locked into any one template.
 Keep in mind that most companies end up taking a hybrid approach, and will “mix and match” aspects from many of the following models as they’re best suited to their own sales teams.